 The Prince’s voice acquired a conspiratorial tone.
 ‘If we can deal with the Armagnacs expeditiously, I am in fact planning to do slightly more than originally intended.’

-‘Now, excuse me, Henry, John.
-I need to talk to William about a private matter.’
+‘Now, excuse me, John, I need to talk to William about a private matter.’

-William found Henry at breakfast the following morning.
+William found John at breakfast the following morning.
 His downturned mouth said everything.
 His good spirits had obviously evaporated.

 ‘Well, did you talk about Joan?’

-William put his arm around Henry’s neck and shook him gently.
-‘Curiosity killed the cat, Henry, but, in a curious way we did.
+William put his arm around John’s neck and shook him gently.
+‘Curiosity killed the cat, John, but, in a curious way we did.
 But there were other things to discuss.’

 He hesitated.
-‘Henry, the Prince wants to steal twenty-five of your best men so we can take them up to Dartmoor for special training.’
+‘John, the Prince wants to steal twenty-five of your best men so we can take them up to Dartmoor for special training.’

 ‘The Prince and myself.’